-Edinburgh cruise port is easily accessible via major motorways in Scotland and has good connection via rails.
-The busy cruising season is from March to October.
-Edinburgh cruise port is in the itineraries of Cunard, Princess Cruises, Silversea and MSC.
+Edinburgh's Leith cruise port is easily accessible via major motorways in Scotland and has good connections via railways.
+The busy cruising season is March through October, with round-trip itineraries offered mainly by cruise liners operated by Cunard, Princess, MSC.

-The Port of Leith is Scotland's biggest enclosed deepwater port.
-It has the capability to handle vessels up to 50,000 DWT.
-The Port of Leith port is situated in the north east of Edinburgh city with easy access to major motorways in Scotland, including A1, Edinburgh by-pass, M8 and M9.
-It offers road and rail connections and is perfectly located for North Sea activities of any kind.
+Port of Leith is Scotland's biggest enclosed deepwater port.
+It has the capability to handle vessels up to 50,000 DWT (deadweight tons).
+Leith port is located to the northeast of Edinburgh City with easy access to major motorways in Scotland, including A1, Edinburgh by-pass, M8 and M9.
+It offers road and rail connections and is perfectly located for North Sea shipping operations of any kind.

 Highlights: Historic City & Castle, Holyrood House, Scone Palace